Originally published: September 26, 2023 by Rianna MacLeod

 One of the most common causes of the “Error Establishing a Database Connection” is incorrect database login credentials.

-WordPress uses separate login credentials to connect to its MySQL database.
+WordPress uses separate login credentials to connect to its MySQL or MariaDB database.
 If the user or password are changed for any reason — or you migrate your blog to another host and the WordPress files are not updated with the new details — the connection to the database will fail.
 This disconnect between stored credentials and actual database login details can disrupt the operation of your website, resulting in a connection error.

 Corrupted database

 A corrupted database is another common cause of this error.
-A WordPress database can become corrupted due to a variety of factors including abnormal process termination, sloppy server administration — or, much more rarer MySQL bugs, software issues, and server-level malware; for example: ransomware that encrypts your database files.
+A WordPress database can become corrupted due to a variety of factors including abnormal process termination, sloppy server administration — or, much more rarely, MySQL bugs, software issues, and server-level malware; for example: ransomware that encrypts your database files.

-When critical information within the database is missing or corrupted, the database can’t function properly which disrupts the website’s ability to connect to the database, ultimately leading to a DB connection error.
+When critical information within the database is missing or corrupted, the database can’t function properly, which disrupts the website’s ability to connect to the database, ultimately leading to a DB connection error.

 Issues with the database server